iworks/omnibus/readme.txt

 This plugin:

 * Saves the current price and keeps it for at least 30 days (depending on settings).
-* Adds two additional fields in the product or course edit view: for the lowest price and the effective date.
+* Adds two additional fields in the product or course edit view: the lowest price and the effective date.
 * Display information on the product.

 Omnibus plugin support plugins: